-- 1. TSOs shall develop the terms and conditions or methodologies required by this Regulation and submit them, where applicable, for approval to the regulatory authorities within the respective deadlines set out in this Regulation.
+- 1. TSOs shall develop the terms and conditions or methodologies required by this Regulation and submit them for approval to the competent regulatory authorities in accordance with Article 6(2) and (3) or for approval to the entity designated by the Member State in accordance with Article 6(4) within the respective deadlines set out in this Regulation. - 2.
 Where a proposal for terms and conditions or methodologies pursuant to this Regulation needs to be developed and agreed by more than one TSO, the participating TSOs shall closely cooperate.
-TSOs, with the assistance of ENTSO for Electricity, shall regularly inform the regulatory authorities and the Agency about the progress of developing those terms and conditions or methodologies. - 2.
-Where no consensus is reached among TSOs deciding on proposals for terms and conditions or methodologies in accordance with Article 6(2), they shall decide by qualified majority.
+TSOs, with the assistance of ENTSO for Electricity, shall regularly inform the regulatory authorities and the Agency about the progress of developing those terms and conditions or methodologies.

+- 3. Where no consensus is reached among TSOs deciding on proposals for terms and conditions or methodologies in accordance with Article 6(2), they shall decide by qualified majority.
 The qualified majority for proposals in accordance with Article 6(2) shall require a majority of: - (a) TSOs representing at least 55% of the Member States; and - (a) TSOs representing Member States comprising at least 65% of the population of the Union.